a-schild/Zabbix-HyperV-Templates/README.md

 ## Description
 Simple Hyper-V Guest and Host templates
+Compatible with Zabbix Server 2.0

 * Template Windows Hyper-V Guest
-Intended to discover VM guest performance counters and create Zabbix items for each of them.
+Discovers VM guest performance counters and creates Zabbix items for each of them.
 The following parameters are discovered and monitored:
 	* Hyper-V Virtual Storage Device (ops/s and Bytes/s)
 	* Hyper-V Virtual Network Adapter (Bytes/s)